-Years 10 and 11 are the GSCE years in which pupils have been able to make a limited number of subject choices for the first time in their education.
+Years 10 and 11 are the GSCE years in which pupils are able to make a limited number of subject choices for the first time in their education.
 There are five compulsory, or core subjects; English Literature, English Language, Mathematics, Physics, Chemistry and Biology, plus five optional ones.
 GCSE courses last two years and lead to qualifications that are internationally recognised.
 In most subjects assessment is by way of examinations at the end of the two-year programme.
-More details can be found in the Wycliffe GCSE guide published each year.
+More details can be found in the Wycliffe GCSE guide.